 Three Decades Later, The Jimmy Snuka and Nancy Argentino Death Investigation Is Revived

-Three weeks after The Morning Call published the story recalling the death of Nancy Argentino and revealing an autopsy report and police interviews never seen by the public, Lehigh County District Attorney Jim Martin would ask Chief Deputy District Attorney Charles Gallagher and Detective Gerry Procanyn “if there’s anything to be gained by opening a grand jury investigation.”
-Detective Procanyn was a former Whitehall detective who was in the motel when Argentino was rushed to the hospital in 1983.
+Three weeks after The Morning Call published the story recalling the death of Nancy Argentino and revealing an autopsy report and police interviews never seen by the public, Lehigh County District Attorney Jim Martin would ask Chief Deputy District Attorney Charles Gallagher and Detective Gerry Procanyn "if there’s anything to be gained by opening a grand jury investigation."
+Detective Procanyn was a former Whitehall detective in the motel when Argentino was rushed to the hospital in 1983.

 Did Vince McMahon Save Jimmy Snuka From A Trial?

 The original investigation went cold on June 1, 1983, after prosecutors met with Jimmy Snuka and World Wrestling Federation’s Vince McMahon in the district attorney’s office law library.
-There is no record of what was talked about during the meeting but Judge Robert Steinberg, who was an assistant district attorney at the time, was there and remembers that McMahon did all the talking but was cooperative, which is recorded in the police accounts.
+There is no record of what was talked about during the meeting.
+Still, Judge Robert Steinberg, an assistant district attorney at the time, was there and remembered that McMahon did all the talking but was cooperative, which is recorded in the police accounts.

 “I remember Vince McMahon being what Vince McMahon has always been — very effusive.
 He was very protective, a showman,” Steinberg said.
 “He was the mouthpiece, trying to direct the conversation.”

 Snuka does mention in his book that the details are hazy but that he went with Vince McMahon to a court or a law office, and that Vince had a suitcase.
 He doesn’t remember if money was given to the family of Nancy Argentino, but he knows for sure that he did not hurt her.

 The WWE issued a statement after Snuka’s book was published and the story about McMahon showing up with a briefcase to solve the Snuka situation when it happened in 1983,

 "The insinuation that a group of medical examiners, detectives, and prosecutors — including two who became judges — could have their integrity compromised and participate in an improper activity during the course of a meeting is absurd, categorically false and insulting to all parties.
 We are hopeful that justice will prevail.”